IBMStreams/endpoint-monitor/SECURITY.md

 So the only authorized user for the Jetty server should be its intended *endpoint-monitor*.

 **Details to be added on client certs.**

+## Security of the application endpoints

+Creation of an *endpoint-monitor* through `oc new-app` does **not** expose the service outside of the cluster.

+The endpoints created by *endpoint-monitor* are visble within the cluster through the nginx service endpoint according to Kubernetes networking for services. https://kubernetes.io/docs/concepts/services-networking/service/

+**Details to be added on client certs/niginx authentication.**